Differentiating EDRs from the Background Magnetopause Current Sheet: A Statistical Study: Introduction

-The process of magnetic reconnection leads to the magnetopause acting as the "entry gate” of the solar wind's energy into the Earth’s magnetosphere.
+The process of magnetic reconnection leads to the magnetopause acting as the ``entry gate” of the solar wind's energy into the Earth’s magnetosphere.
 Thus a thorough grasp of this process and its impact on the magnetopause’s current sheet is vital to understanding the energy transfer into the terrestrial space weather system.
-Because of this significance, numerous missions (ISEE, AMPTE, Polar, Cluster, Themis, MMS, etc) devoted their resources to gaining insights into the magnetopause current sheet and dayside magnetopause reconnection. {A number of studies [\citeA{Burch2016}, \citeA{Lavraud2016}, \citeA{Norgren2016}, \citeA{Phan2016}, \citeA{BurchPhan2016}, \citeA{Chen2016}, \citeA{Chen2017}, etc.]} have focused on individual dayside magnetopause EDR events using the MMS spacecraft to study common elements of EDR crossings including ion jets and jet reversals around the diffusion regions, plasma inflows, non-gyrotropic crescent shaped electron outflows, intense currents, and strong heating. {Other studies [\citeA{Rager2018}, \citeA{Webster2018}, \citeA{Shuster2019}, \citeA{Genestreti20}, \citeA{Shuster2021}, etc.]} have addressed these generalized characteristics of EDR events in more detail and confirmed the prevalence of crescent-shaped electron velocity phase space densities, ohmic heating of the plasma, as well as the role of electron scale currents to the EDR regions.
+Because of this significance, numerous missions {(International Sun-Earth Explorer - ISEE, Active Magnetospheric Particle Tracer Explorers - AMPTE, Polar, Cluster, Time History of Events and Macroscale Interactions during Substorms - Themis, Magnetospheric Multiscale Mission - MMS, etc)} devoted their resources to gaining insights into the magnetopause current sheet and dayside magnetopause reconnection. {A number of studies [\citeA{Burch2016}, \citeA{Lavraud2016}, \citeA{Norgren2016}, \citeA{Phan2016}, \citeA{BurchPhan2016}, \citeA{Chen2016}, \citeA{Chen2017}, etc.]} have focused on individual dayside magnetopause EDR events using the MMS spacecraft to study common elements of EDR crossings including ion jets and jet reversals around the diffusion regions, plasma inflows, non-gyrotropic crescent shaped electron outflows, intense currents, and strong heating. {Other studies [\citeA{Rager2018}, \citeA{Webster2018}, \citeA{Shuster2019}, \citeA{Genestreti20}, \citeA{Shuster2021}, etc.]} have addressed these generalized characteristics of EDR events in more detail and confirmed the prevalence of crescent-shaped electron velocity phase space densities, ohmic heating of the plasma, as well as the role of electron scale currents to the {EDR}.